nvseenu/tech-practices/discussion-board/README.md

 Discussion Board
-           This projects provides a platform for discussions about VOE tools.
+           This projects provides a platform for discussions.